 Research

-My research is around building efficient abstractions for computer software by optimizing across the stack.
+My research is around designing efficient abstractions for computer software by optimizing across the stack.

 Programming Languages Implementation and Its Architectural Support